awesomerank/awesomerank.github.io/lists/lukasz-madon/awesome-remote-job.md

   1. [Noisli](https://www.noisli.com/) - Noisli has a list of diferent ambient sounds that can be combined to boost creativity and focus.
   1. [Qbserve](https://qotoqot.com/qbserve/) - Time tracking automation: freelance project tracking, timesheets, invoicing & real-time productivity feedback (Mac).
   1. [Teleport Sundial](https://sundial.teleport.org) - Manage the locations and timezones of your distributed team.
+  1. [Timing](https://timingapp.com/) - Automatic time and productivity tracking for Mac.
+Helps you stay on track with your work (especially important when working remotely).
+Also ensures that no billable hours get lost if you are billing hourly (Mac).

 ## Law & Finance
   1. [1099 contractors](http://www.wisegeek.com/what-is-a-1099-contractor.htm) – US based companies can hire remote workers as.